-A recording is made in the following order: microphone -> sound card -> studio monitors.
+A recording is made in the following order: microphone ->audio interface -> studio monitors.
 Let's follow these same steps in explaining how to build a home studio.

 Large diaphragm condenser microphones are commonly used in studios.
 These are designed to capture each source of sound faithfully and in detail.
 Large diaphragm microphones are ideal for recording vocals, acoustic guitars, cabs or guitar combos, percussion instruments and more.More information on choosing a microphone is available in our shopping advice under 'How to choose a microphone'.

-Another essential piece of equipment in the recording process is the sound card, to which you connect the microphone, guitar, keyboards and any other instrument or sound source.
-The sound card takes your analogue signal from the input cable and creates a digital track, which it then sends to the computer and your music program (DAW).
+Another essential piece of equipment in the recording process is the audio interface, to which you connect the microphone, guitar, keyboards and any other instrument or sound source.
+The audio interface takes your analogue signal from the input cable and creates a digital track, which it then sends to the computer and your music program (DAW).
 The number of inputs is also an important sound card parameter.
 If you know that you will only be recording vocals and a guitar, a card with two inputs will suffice.
-But if you'll be recording more tracks (perhaps drums), you'll need more inputs.More information on choosing a sound care is available in our shopping advice under 'How to choose a sound card'.
+But if you'll be recording more tracks (perhaps drums), you'll need more inputs.More information on choosing a audio interfaces is available in our shopping advice under 'How to choose audio interface'.

 Standard speakers are not used for recording in the studio, not even in your home studio.
 Instead, 'studio monitors' are the preferred equipment.
 There is a huge difference between the two, and even studio sound engineers get annoyed when the right term is not used!
 Studio monitors are designed for close and critical listening.
 Their sound is balanced so that no frequency band is emphasised, giving you an accurate reproduction of your recording, which you can then edit and mix.More information on choosing monitors is available in our shopping advice under 'How to choose studio monitors'.